msanfeliu/Cleaning_data_project/README.md

 ##### Step 2.
 Extracting only the measurements on the mean and standard deviation for each measurement.

-I chose to include only the columns with the words "mean()" or "std()" in them I created a new data set: **extracted_set** with 10299 observations with 69 variables (66 with measured data plus ID variables for subject, activity and set)
+I chose to include only the columns with the words "mean()" or "std()" in them.

+I created a new data set: **extracted_set** with 10299 observations with 69 variables (66 with measured data plus ID variables for subject, activity and set)

 ##### Step 3.
 Use descriptive activity names to name the activities in the data set